Toolkit blueprint on collaborative interventions

 Co-design: Imagine acts of care!
 (2-3h)

 After everyone picks a picture, participants need to be divided into groups of between 3 and 6 people.
 Each group should be as diverse as possible and include at least one farmer.
-Next, participants make their way to separate tables, on which they find already prepared Entanglement Tools and proceed with the activity, starting with the explanation of reasons for picking each picture, defining the act of care and then identifying the actions they can take to support each other.
-It might get messy, but that’s OK – the ‘entanglement’ is a metaphorical representation of the growing connections.
+Next, participants make their way to separate tables, on which they find already prepared >Entanglement Tools and proceed with the activity, starting with the explanation of reasons for picking each picture, defining the act of care and then identifying the actions they can take to support each other.
+It might get messy, but that’s OK – the ‘entanglement’ is a metaphorical representation of the growing connections between the participants.

-To further work out the possible actions, participants can continue with other co-design activities, like prototyping or hacking.
-To ‘clean up’ the plan for action that emerged through the messy creativity of the Entanglement Tool, the canvas from Outcasting exercise will be helpful.
-In this case, the central piece will likely not be a hobby, as suggested in the activity description, but a daily practice, while the picture taken from the exhibition will become the description of the situation at the bottom of the canvas.
+To further work out the possible actions, participants can continue with other co-design activities, like >prototyping or hacking.
+To ‘clean up’ the plan for action that emerged through the messy creativity of the Entanglement Tool, the canvas from >Theory of change exercise can be helpful.
+In this case, the starting point of the activity will be a daily practice, while the picture taken from the exhibition will become the description of the situation at the bottom of the canvas.